Bandameedathanda

 Many creative minds joined us to paint the walls and over a series of visits, we did a fantastic job on both the interiors and exteriors.

 Our work somehow caught the state education department’s attention.
-Local edition of leading newspaper wrote an article about this just before the Education minister’s visit to the area.
+The local edition of a leading newspaper wrote an article about this just before the Education minister’s visit to the area.

 Article after our paint work